 There is a large difference between mushing and racing!

-Please take a moment to sign and share this world-wide petition asking the Government of the Yukon to stop funding the cruel Yukon Quest 1,000-mile sled dog race! https://bit.ly/2BrtP70
+*Please take a moment to sign & share this world-wide petition to stop the insanity! https://bit.ly/2uIN6z7